 Loans are the most popular type of financial aid.
 Federal Stafford and Federal Plus Loans are backed by the federal government and offer low-interest rates.
 You must demonstrate financial need to qualify for these loans.
 Alternative Loans are private loans that allow you to borrow additional funds above your federal loan limit.
 These types of loans are not sponsored by the government and typically have higher interest rates.

 Many schools offer a wide variety of financial options.
 These may include scholarships and/or assistance from third party agencies.
 We could help you find the financial solution that is right for you.
-Please contact the Financial Aid department for more information about all of these financial options.
+Please contact the Student Finance department for more information about all of these financial options.

 The first step is to complete a Free Application for Federal Student Aid or FAFSA.
 This is a financial aid application form used for federal and state grants, work study, and loans.